baselime/docs/analysing-data/baselime-ai.md

 Baselime AI is built using OpenAI's Large Language Models.
 When you ask Baselime AI a question, it analyzes the data in the selected chart or event, and uses machine learning algorithms to identify any anomalies or patterns.

 Once Baselime AI has identified potential issues, it generates a response that explains the root cause of the problem, as well as any recommended actions to fix it.
-The response is presented in natural language, making it easy for developers of all skill levels to understand.
+The response is presented in natural language, enabling developers of all skill levels to understand.

 ---